The Best Bookshelf Speakers For 2025

 • Not the smallest thing in the world at almost a foot tall.

-To give you an idea of how driver size affects audio, hometheaterhifi did an awesome little article on it. https://hometheaterhifi.com/q-a/speaker-enclosure-size-effect-on-audio-quality/
+To give you an idea of how driver size affects audio, this an awesome article on that. https://hometheaterhifi.com/q-a/speaker-enclosure-size-effect-on-audio-quality/

-But upon closer inspection, you’ll also notice how many intricate details it can reproduce as well thanks to its .75 inch tweeter.
+But upon closer inspection, you’ll also notice how many intricate details it can reproduce as well thanks to its diamond carbon coated 1 inch tweeter that’s able to go up to 40kHz.

 Pros

-• Can reproduce the higher range sounds as well thanks to its .75 inch tweeter
+• Can reproduce higher range sounds thanks to their 1 inch diamond coated tweeters

 Cons

-Still if you have a large room, these would be the ones to get, there’s no doubt about that.
+Still if you have a large room, these would be the ones to get.

 They’re able to produce a very full and clear sound that makes them extremely hard to resist.

-It has the capability to go as low as 60 Hz which means it’s entirely possible to use it without a subwoofer all together.
+That means it’s entirely possible to use them without a subwoofer all together.

 Pros